 Make sure your diet consists of alkaline foods, such as almonds, argula, artichokes, avocado, broccoli, beetroot, cauliflower, cabbage, chia seeds, and collard greens.
 Certain spices, such as cumin and basil, can help restore your pH balance too.
 Limit coffee and soft drinks to minimize harmful acids.
 Ideally, your meals should include 80 percent alkaline foods and 20 percent acidic foods.
 Drink alkaline water or use a reverse osmosis filter for tap water.
 Add a few slices of lime or lemon to boost its alkalinity.

 FIND NEAR YOU

-PHYSIQ® Vodka, The Leaf Logo Design and Pour Luxury are all registered trademarks and owned by PHYSIQ LLC.
+PHYSIQ®, The Leaf Logo Design are all registered trademarks.

 PHYSIQ SPIRITS 36% ALC/VOL (72 PROOF) PRODUCED AND BOTTLED FOR PHYSIQ SPIRITS, MIAMI, FL

-Information provided by (PHYSIQ, LLC) does not intend to imply that alcoholic beverages provide any health benefits.
+Information provided by PHYSIQ does not intend to imply that alcoholic beverages provide any health benefits.